axonops/axonops-workbench/README.md

 ### 🎯 Recommended Installation

-For the best experience and automatic updates, we recommend downloading AxonOps Workbench directly from our website:
+Althoough you can download a specific release from project [releases](https://github.com/axonops/axonops-workbench/releases), for the best experience and automatic updates, we recommend downloading AxonOps Workbench directly from our website:

 <div align="center">